Gold medal victor declared in Russia vs. United States Olympic taekwondo match

-TOKYO (WFLA) — Largo native Anastasija Zolotic has won the gold medal for taekwondo women’s 57kg in Olympic Games Tokyo 2020.
+TOKYO (WFLA/AP) — Florida native Anastasija Zolotic won the gold medal for taekwondo women’s 57kg in Olympic Games Tokyo 2020.

 This brings the U.S. medal total to four gold, two silver, and four bronze.
 One of those two silver medals was won Saturday night by Sarasota native Emma Weyant.